 Rats, rodents and pest control

-If a rodent infestation is present in sewers affecting your property we will work in conjunction with the local authorities, private pest control companies and the Environment Agency to resolve the issue.
+Rodents around your home can be very unpleasant.
+If rodents are present in sewers affecting your property we'll work with local authorities, private pest control companies and the Environment Agency to resolve the issue.

 What can cause rodents?